 Typically models with high bias have low variance, and models with high variance have low bias.
 This is because the two come from opposite types of models.
 A model that’s not flexible enough to match a data set correctly (high bias) is also not flexible enough to change dramatically when given a different data set (low variance).

-Those who’ve read my previous article on underfitting and overfitting will probably note a lot of similarity between these concepts.
+Those who’ve read my previous article on underfitting and overfitting will probably note a lot of similarities between these concepts.
 Underfit models usually have high bias and low variance.
 Overfit models usually have high variance and low bias.

 What’s the Tradeoff Between Bias and Variance?